Heroes & Villains: Critical reception

 Robin Murray of Clash wrote, "Indeed, one faultline on the record is that there is simply too much going on.
 'HEROES & VILLAINS' bursts with ideas, not all of which land.
 A record that revels in contradictions, it grasps towards the light while framing itself in darkness."
 He also summarized, "A bold artist statement from Metro Boomin, 'HEROES & VILLAINS' progresses his arena-level sonic tapestry, while also leaving space to grow.
 A statement of intent, he utilises one of the finest contact books in American hip-hop to build his rogue's gallery."
 Writing for Mic Cheque, Hamza R. felt that "it means one must treat Heroes & Villains like a holistic experience, driven by its tight theme, and Metro's muted but irresistible sound that keeps the album's engine running" and "he remains a conductor, waving his wand to summon a trap album that may not be his personal best but is robust enough to upstage most albums of its kind this year".
 Brady Brickner-Wood of Pitchfork described the album as "an ambitious, detail-rich record that splits the difference between streaming fodder and world-building", adding that "proves that Metro aspires to more than hits".
 Charles Lyons-Burt of Slant Magazine summarized that the album is "not very ambitious as far as subject matter goes, but the majority of the guests, whose appearances never feel obligatory, at least cursorily touch on the central theme".

 Commercial performance

-Heroes & Villains debuted at number one on the US Billboard 200 with 185,000 album-equivalent units, making it Metro Boomin's third US number-one album.
+In the United States, Heroes & Villains debuted at number one on the US Billboard 200 with 185,000 album-equivalent units, which included 5,000 pure album sales in its first week, making it his third number-one album in the country.
+In its second week, the album remained in the top ten and fell to number three, earning 102,000 album-equivalent units.
+On June 5, 2023, the album was certified platinum by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over a million units in the United States.
+As of December 27, 2023, Heroes & Villains was the ninth best-selling album of the year according to Hits, moved a total 1,472,000 album-equivalent units, including 51,000 pure album sales, 77,000 song sales, 1.893 billion audio-on-demand streams, and 56 million video-on-demand streams.